College of Education and Human Development (CEHD)

 College of Engineering and Computing Graduate Programs and Accelerated Master's Programs (BAM)

-CEC offers students connections to and opportunities with some of the nation’s top tech firms.
+The College of Engineering and Computing offers undergraduate students opportunity to pursue a master’s degree through an accelerated program and begin taking graduate courses as early as their junior year.
 Our graduate programs prepare students to become leaders who use their knowledge of engineering and computing to tackle programs and find solutions that create a safer, cleaner, and more just and prosperous world.
-Join us to learn more.
-The College of Engineering and Computing offers undergraduate students opportunity to pursue a master’s degree through an accelerated program and begin taking graduate courses as early as their junior year.

 College of Science Accelerated Master's Programs